|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This easy chicken and lemon dish is made with bone-in chicken pieces, butter, and lemon juice.
-I used split chicken breasts in the pictured dish.
+We used split chicken breasts in the pictured dish.

 This recipe is a simple and versatile skillet lemon chicken preparation with the addition of sliced mushrooms and basic seasonings.
 Use a cut-up frying chicken, split chicken breasts (bone-in), whole chicken legs, or thighs in this dish.
 If you don't like mushrooms, feel free to leave them out or replace them with sliced celery, chopped mild onions, or a little of both.